SEX WORK TOOLKIT

 Glossary

-Bawdy house: An indoor site where sex work regularly takes place.
+Bawdy house: An indoor site where sex work regularly takes place (this term is not typically used anymore)

-Brothel: A house, apartment or other property where sexual services are sold.
+Brothel: A house, apartment or other property where sexual services are sold (this term is typically not used anymore).

 Experiential: Individuals who identify themselves as people who are currently, or have in the past, supported themselves in part or in full through paid labour in sex work.

-Exploitation: A person who controls the life of another person by taking advantage of an inequality or vulnerability (i.e. age, addiction, poverty, etc.) through use of threats, violence, fraud, coercion, deception, abuse of power, financial incentive or promise of benefits to force someone, against his or her will, to perform labour or services.
+Exploitation: A person who controls the life of another person by taking advantage of an inequality or vulnerability (i.e. age, addiction, poverty, etc.) through use of threats, violence, fraud, manipulation, deception, abuse of power, financial incentive or promise of benefits to force someone, against his or her will, to perform labour or services.
 Sexual exploitation refers to people who are required, against their will, to undertake sexual acts.
 Youth sexual exploitation refers to children under the age of 18 years.

-Hustler: Term used for male sex workers.
+Hustler: Term typically used for cis men in sex work.

 Legalization: Permitting sex work under regulated conditions by having government set legislation governing the work and businesses of sex workers.